tenley8/Team-3/README.md

 ## Project Overview

+The topic we choose for group project is Coronavirus disease 2019 (Covid-19).
+Covid-19 first spotted in China, Wuhan and it spreads out gobally within 2-3 months

+and as for today, July 2020, there are more than 11 million cases and 500k deaths, which have been reported across the world and the numbers of case would be continues

-Coronavirus disease 2019 (Covid-19) is an ongoing pandemic and as of July 2020, more than 11 million cases and 500k deaths have been reported across the world.
+increased.
+Even though  The purpose of this project is to allow us have better understanding of Coronavirus disease 2019 (Covid-19) is an ongoing pandemic and as of July 2020, more than 11 million cases and 500k deaths have been reported across the world.
 Better understanding of how the virus spread and how we can reduce a risk of fatality is crucial to reduce the pressure on our health care system and better prepare ourselves for the next outbreak of new viruses.

 This project aims to create the machine learning models which is capable of predicting the growth of Covid-19 cases and also the probability of fatality due to Covid-19, depending on the geographic, an individual's life style including the persons' character traits.